buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 The duration of a spell is the length of time for which it persists.
 Duration can be expressed in rounds, minutes, hours, or even years.
 Some spells specify that their effects last until the spell is dispelled or destroyed.
 A **spell can be interrupted by its own caster as an Immediate Action**.

 If a magic critical doubles the duration, it always refers to the initial duration.
-E.g. if the duration is 2 hours, after the first doubling it becomes 4 hours, with the second it becomes 6 hours, then 8 hours..
+E.g., if the duration is 2 hours, after the first doubling it becomes 4 hours; with the second, it becomes 6 hours; then 8 hours...

 - *Instantaneous*